andrzejlisek/SatRTV/Readme.md

 * **ChanDataNNN\.txt** \- Channel data\.
 * **BeamNNN\.txt** \- All unique transponder beams used in the satellite, sorted alphabetically\.

 The first two files stores almost all available data\.
-If files has incorrect layout or parsing process is broken due to incorrectness HTML file, you can manually correct this HTML file and repeat parse\.
+If files has incorrect layout or parsing process is broken due to incorrectness HTML file, you can manually correct the HTML file and repeat parse\.
 For LyngSat and FlySat you can change row spanning for tables when necessary as described in configuration file desctiption\.
 After hanging configuration file, you have to restart SatRTV application\.
 Eventually, you can manually correct output text files\.

 The third file stores all beam names, which occured in this satellite\.